Spain's coronavirus death toll rises by 674 but pace keeps slowing

 Deaths from the highly infectious COVID-19 respiratory disease rose to 12,418 on Saturday - the second-highest worldwide after Italy.
 However, the toll of 674 people who died during the past 24 hours was down from Saturday's 809 and well below Thursday's daily record of 950, the Health Ministry said.
 Sunday's rise represented a 6% increase in total deaths, about half the rate reported a week ago.

-Prime Minister Pedro Sanchez, in a televised address to the nation on Saturday, announced an extension of the state of emergency lockdown until April 26 to help tackle "the greatest crisis of our lives".
-He said while lockdown measures would probably last even longer than the next 15 days, some economic restrictions, such as keeping all non-essential workers at home, would be lifted after Easter.
-Shops, bars, and restaurants will, however, remain closed.
+Prime Minister Pedro Sanchez, in a televised address to the nation on Saturday, announced an extension of the state of emergency lockdown until April 26 to help tackle the emergency.
+He said while lockdown measures would probably last longer than the next 15 days, some economic restrictions, such as keeping all non-essential workers at home, would be lifted after Easter.
+But shops, bars and restaurants will remain closed.

+"We are facing the most serious crisis of our recent history and we must rise to the challenge," Transport Minister Jose Luis Abalos told a separate news conference.
+"The government will have a greater role to play in the economy.
+This is not just the policy of this (socialist) government but has been championed by liberal editorials."

 Economy Minister Nadia Calvino rejected the idea in an interview with El Pais on Sunday.
 Asked when Spain would get back to normal, Calvino said, "We cannot return to normal from 0 to 100 in one day.
 We must guarantee security."
 In an article published in a series of European newspapers on Sunday, Sanchez appealed for unity among the 27 European Union countries to combat the coronavirus outbreak.